SBA loan benefits to a buyer

 The SBA loan program encourages and helps new entrepreneurs by providing them with capital to buy or start a business.

-It provides excellent benefits if you want to buy a business or franchise.
+It offers significant benefits if you want to buy a business or a franchise.
 These include:

-The SBA, or Small Business Administration, was an Act of Congress that saw it come to life in 1953.
-Since then, it has delivered millions of loans, loan guarantees, contracts, counseling to business owners and buyers, and more.
-Part of its charter is to help small businesses with access to capital or business financing, education, information and technical help training, and assistance with government contracting (help to small businesses with federal procurement.)
+The SBA, or Small Business Administration, was established by an Act of Congress in 1953.
+Since then, it has delivered millions of loans, loan guarantees, contracts, business owner and buyer counseling, and more.
+Part of its charter is to help small businesses with access to capital or business financing, education, information, technical help and training, and assistance with government contracting (helping small businesses with federal procurement).

-If you plan to buy a business or franchise, there is great value to see if you qualify for an SBA loan.
-One of the steps I help as your business broker is to understand the business or franchise you would like to buy, then introduce you to a few SBA lenders to see if they would be willing to give you a Prequalification Letter, all for free.
+If you plan to buy a business or a franchise, there is significant value in determining whether you qualify for an SBA loan.
+One of the steps I help with as your business broker is to understand the business or franchise you would like to buy, then introduce you to a few SBA lenders to see if they would be willing to give you a Prequalification Letter, all for free.
 A Prequalification Letter does not mean you are approved for an SBA loan.
 This means that when you present an offer to buy a business or franchise with your Prequalification letter and another buyer does not, your chances of the seller accepting your offer are greater.

 There are four steps to qualifying for a loan.
 Being pre-qualified does not mean your loan is approved.
-It does mean an SBA lender has reviewed you and your financial history and written a prequalification letter to support any offer you make for a business.
+It means an SBA lender has reviewed your financial history and written a prequalification letter to support any business offer you make.
 You will now be able to negotiate with the seller from a better position and have a much greater chance of closing the deal and becoming a business owner.

 The four steps to take are as follows:

 An SBA loan is not something you apply for approval from the SBA.
 That is, the SBA is a government agency.
-Its responsibility is to develop, write, and oversee the rules of the SBA loan programs.
+Its responsibility is to develop, write, and oversee the rules for SBA loan programs.
 These rules are incredibly detailed.
-Additionally, the SBA reports to the US Congress, which annually approves how much money they will provide the SBA to guarantee the loans written by the banks that underwrite and approve the loans.
+Additionally, the SBA reports to the US Congress, which annually approves how much money it will provide to guarantee loans made by banks that underwrite and approve them.
 As a borrower, you will apply your SBA loan application to a bank, credit union, or financial institution with approval to process an SBA loan application.

 First, ask your bank, credit union, or financial institution if they process and handle SBA loans.
-If their answer is yes, your second question is to ask if they are a PLP or part of the Preferred Lender Program.
-A PLP lender has the authority from the SBA to process their loan applications internally.
+If their answer is yes, your second question is whether they are a PLP or part of the Preferred Lender Program.
+A PLP lender has the SBA’s authority to process its loan applications internally.
 If the lender is not a PLP, they must take your application and then send it to the SBA or one of its Regional offices for processing.
-This then will slow down the loan approval process.
+This will then slow down the loan approval process.

 The SBA has two primary loan programs: the 7(A) loan program for buying a business or franchise and the 504 loan program for buying commercial real estate, including buildings and related property.